SteveLauC/Notes/database/CMU15-445-2022-fall/letcure8_B+Tree_indexes.md

    In B-TREE, each key ONLY appears once in the tree, which is obviously more space-efficient.
-But when traversing the tree, you need to jump up and down, have accesses to different pages and thus more random access.
+But when traversing the tree, you need to jump up and down, accessing different pages and thus causing more random access.

    In B+TREE, all the data are stored in the leaf nodes, above problems naturally disappears.